 In a private auction, a publisher negotiates terms by sending a proposal to the buyer until both sides are satisfied.
 For instance, With Google Ad Manager, a publisher can generate, send, and negotiate terms.
 Once finalized, the publisher (or a first-party partner i.e. SSP or publisher’s ad server) generates a deal id that is unique to this deal.

 Once the auction starts, the publisher sends a bid request with the same deal id to the demand partners.
-As soon as the buyers’ side receives the request, they match it with the id provided to them (publisher may communicate the deal id with the buyer so that the buyer can recognize the id at the time of the auction).
+As soon as the buyers’ side receives the request, they match it with the id provided to them (the publisher may communicate the deal id with the buyer so that the buyer can recognize the id at the time of the auction).
 If found matched, then they set the deal id in the bid response and participate in the auction.

 In some cases, an advertiser skips the deal and tries to compete for the impressions in an open auction.
 In that case, demand partners return the bidding response by setting a deal id equal to 1.
 It informs the publisher that the advertiser isn’t willing to participate and cannot be considered for the private auction.